HRA Reimbursements: Resources & Information

 In order to expedite the reimbursement process, you may request reimbursement for eligible expenses by completing and filing the Your Spending Account Claim Form in two ways:

 Paper Form: Complete the paper version Your Spending Account Claim Form included in the HRA Welcome Kit and return to Aon.
-Proof of payment must be included with the form such as a copy of one of the following:

 Online Form: Complete the online version of the Your Spending Account Claim Form by completing the following steps: log into your account on the Aon website at www.retiree.aon.com/usg; click on the ‘HRA’ tab which will then display a Manage My Account button which will direct the retiree to their account information with Aon’s Your Spending Account; from the Account Summary Page, choose ‘Get Reimbursed’; Complete the information on-line; Documentation of proof of payment is required – retiree can upload the documentation or fax or mail to Aon; within 3-5 days of submitting all of the required information, Aon will cut a check and mail it to the retiree.